heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. "Ashmedai (אשמדאי) was trapped inside a chamber of rock, bound with chains of iron and cast into the sea.
+Ȣ. "Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea.
 It's as good a name as any, or I'm a begoo."

-"Are you אשמדאי?"
+"Are you Ashmedai?"

 "Ha!
 Are you Ellen Watson?"